Samsung/tizen-docs/docs/application/native/guides/notification/notification-ex.md

     ```

 <a name="expanded"></a>
-## Creating Expanded Notification
+## Create Expanded Notification

-You can provide a more complex form of notification.
-You can also specify the display order of each item.
+You can provide a more complex form of notifications and also specify the display order of each item.
-The display order of each item depends on the order in which the child is added to the group:
+The display order of each item depends on the order by which the child is added to the group:

 **Figure: Expanded Notification**